Browse by Medical Category

-The kind of treatment you receive at the DCRP will depend on the particular study in which you participate.
+Am I going to see a therapist in your studies?The kind of treatment you receive at the DCRP will depend on the particular study in which you participate.
 So, if you participate in a study looking at a talk therapy, then you will indeed meet with a psychiatrist or psychologist for psychotherapy sessions.
 However, you may also participate in a medication study without therapy sessions, in which case your appointments at the DCRP would be focused on your general progress and condition with the medication.

-Before we enroll someone in one of our studies, we will need to directly speak with that person.
+I am calling for a relative or friend who has major depression and would benefit from one of your treatment studies.
+If I describe this person's symptoms to you, can you tell me what kind of studies would be good for him/her or enroll him/her in one of your studies?Before we enroll someone in one of our studies, we will need to directly speak with that person.
 But, if you give that person our number and s/he does call us, we would be more than happy to speak with him/her and see what options we might be able to offer.

-Because our doctors only know you in a research setting and do not have access to your entire medical record, they will usually not prescribe you medications outside the confines of the study.
+Can my research doctor prescribe me other (non-psychiatric) medications?Because our doctors only know you in a research setting and do not have access to your entire medical record, they will usually not prescribe you medications outside the confines of the study.
 However, at the conclusion of the study a three-month free follow-up period is offered to patients where, based on your symptoms, their clinical opinion and your treatment preferences, they may prescribe medications to alleviate depression, anxiety, or sleep troubles.

 Presented by Depression Clinical & Research Program, Massachusetts General HospitalSeptember, 2010

 Back to Top